 I recommend everyone who blogs to create a copyright page and place it on either footer or best visible places on their websites.
 This way if someone copies your content, you can ask DMCA or Google to remove that content from your websites, you can even take copyright infringement issues against them.
 So immediately start working on creating a copyright page for your blogs and websites.

 If your websites have thin contents or using bad strategies to build links, it will automatically get penalized by Google’s updates like panda and penguin.
 If you have quality contents, you will get top results in SERP’s, it is as simple as that.

 So if someone copies your content, Google crawlers see multiple pages on their search results with the same information.
 Even though if you are not copying from others, your site might be penalized because of others stealing from you.
-To prevent this, you need to regularly check Google search results whether some one is copying your contents or not.
+To prevent this, you need to regularly check Google search results whether someone is copying your contents or not.
 Then you need to take specific actions (DMCA etc.) to remove that contents from other pages.

-The top 10 plagiarism checker websites are
+The top 11 plagiarism checker tools and websites are

+Another great copied content checker is Article Checker.
 Unlike PlagiarismCheck where you’d have to register and upload your work beforehand, the Article Checker is amazing as it allows you to check your work directly and instantly by pasting your text/work to make a comparison.
 There isn’t a need to register or download anything.
 Check for any possible duplications within seconds, however the results may be dissatisfying at times.

 This site is extremely simple and all you need to do is to paste your text/work in the text box to compare.
 The site currently has some unresolved issues with Bing with the latter throwing false plagiarized positives in certain situations.
 You just need to enter a domain name that you want to check the copied content along with few keywords that you are looking for, this tool will take care of the rest.
 It will show all the copied contents along with the ranking for the particular keywords that you enter.
 So you can also check the rankings for the keywords you are ranking for along with the copied content.